grzesiaaa/Flappy-Bird/README.md

 - **Pygame** - Python's library for making games

 ### How to run this app
-1. Clone the template project: \
+1. Clone the project: \
 `git clone  https://github.com/grzesiaaa/Flappy-Bird.git FlappyBird`
 2. Go to folder with the game:\
 `cd FlappyBird `